 The soreness of my new Filipino tribal tattoo had left me feeling pretty exhausted and the last thing I felt like at that point was flapping my arms up and down amidst a circle of women, with all of the village laughing and clapping, whilst avoiding being hit on my freshly inked back.
 But that I did…. and it was ok though slightly embarrassing!

 Dancing during the party which eventually Nikki and I joined!

 To our delight, Whang-Od joined the next dance.
 Her hair was neatly parted and adorned with beads matching those around her neck.
 She was wearing a dark lipstick and silver earrings and looked absolutely stunning for a woman of her age.
 She danced around with ease making the same fluid movements as her fellow villagers and blended in with the dancers very smoothly.
 We loved watching her dance in the festival considering that she is usually portrayed as very serious.

 Whang-Od taking part in a traditional ButBut dance

 As the cheap rum flowed, the locals became more and more rowdy, and slightly aggressive (drunk party type of aggressive), so much so that Raffi came to advise us to go back to our homestay.
 But we were not having any of that of course!
 (A side note aimed at our Maltese readers – 30 years’ experience at Maltese Festas and Paceville build your stamina to being around drunk rowdy people!)

 Anyway, we realised that some other activities were happening in different spots in the village – large open spaces were again filled with meat parts and the names of villagers were being read out.
 Big chunks of meat were being assigned to every local family.
-We were told that the meat chunks were gifts from people from neighbouring Kalinga villages who had come to celebrate and enjoy the party taking place in Buscalan.
+We were told that the meat chunks were gifts from people from neighbouring Kalinga tribe villages who had come to celebrate and enjoy the party taking place in Buscalan.

 More animal parts being handed out to the villagers